 In June 2011, the FASB issued ASU No. 2011-05, Comprehensive Income (Topic 220): Presentation of Comprehensive Income.
 The new guidance allows an entity to present components of net income and other comprehensive income in one continuous statement, referred to as the statement of comprehensive income, or in two separate, but consecutive statements.
 The guidance eliminates the current option to report other comprehensive income and its components in the statement of changes in equity.
-While the new guidance changes the presentation of comprehensive income under current accounting guidance.
+While the new guidance changes the presentation of comprehensive income, there are no changes to the components that are recognized in net income or other comprehensive income under current accounting guidance.
 This new guidance is effective for fiscal years and interim periods beginning after December 15, 2011.
 This guidance will result in a change in the way we present Other Comprehensive Income and its components, but will not have an impact on our financial position, results of operations or cash flows.